 - Give up and be ok with looking like a dinosaur.

 - Figure out how to become a better blogger.

-Well, you wouldn’t be here if you were ready to give up.
-So, below are 10 tips that can help you improve your blogging game.
+You wouldn’t be here if you were ready to give up.
+So below are 10 tips that will help improve your blogging game.

 1. Always Ask Why You’re Creating Each Blog Post

-Always ask how a particular piece of content fits into your overall content strategy and how you will measure its success.
-The answer to this question will help you design and promote your content with intention so you can ensure it drives results.
+The answer to these questions will help you design and promote content with intention so you can ensure it drives results.

 2. Research Your Topic and Competition Before You Write

 Even if you already know your subject inside-and-out, this step is important.
 To create content that gets noticed you need to research what already exists and find a way to create something better.